 The early expression of squamosal horns and parietal ornamentation confirmed by new end-stage juvenile Pachycephalosaurus fossils from the Upper Cretaceous Hell Creek Formation, Montana: Journal of Vertebrate Paleontology

-Please note that the information in this article is based on various sources, drawing on scientific research, fossil evidence, and expert analysis.
+The information in this article is based on various sources, drawing on scientific research, fossil evidence, and expert analysis.
 We aim to provide a comprehensive and accurate overview of the Pachycephalosaurus.
 However, please be aware that our understanding of dinosaurs and their world is constantly evolving as new discoveries are made.

 Article last fact checked: Joey Arboleda, 06-12-2023